Fact Sheet D2

 If any member disagrees with the Chair about the result of a vote on the voices, they can ask for a division.
 Divisions are usually requested by non-government members and allow their opposition to a bill or a government decision to be officially recorded.

 The Clerk switches on bells which ring throughout Parliament House.
 This lets members know a division will happen and gives them time to get to the Chamber.
-The bells usually ring for three minutes, but only for one minute if there are two divisions in a row.
+The bells usually ring for four minutes, but only for one minute if there are two divisions in a row.

 When the bells have stopped ringing, the doors of the Chamber are locked.
 After that, members cannot enter or leave until the division is finished.